markoch/code-review/README.md

 ### Java
 - Review class imports
 - Wrong use of == and equals()
-- Wrong use of data types, like Arrays, List or Set
+- Wrong use of collection data types, like List instead of Set
 - Object contract errors (e.g. equals and hashCode)
 - Exposure of immutable data types

 ### Git Commit Message
-- Verify correct format has been used
 - Describes what and why it has changed
+- Verify correct format

 ## Phase 2: The Contextual Pass
 ### Code Structure
 - Understandability of written changes
 - No logical errors
 - Max usage of static compiler checking
-- Does not violate architecture guidelines
-- Does not violate design principles
-- Does not violate implementation patterns
+- Does not violate architecture guidelines, design principles or implementation patterns
 - Are there any alternative implementations that increase simplicity, readability or maintainability
 - Check edge cases in functions
 - Any better approach to use a framework, library or class exists?